Safe Zone (Syria): Turkey's proposed safe zone

 Turkey and the Syrian opposition proposed a safe zone that includes some regions of northern Syria; however, the United States and the other Western states were not willing to accept these plans.
-After the advancements of ISIL in Iraq, Turkey and the United States negotiated "safe zone", while the US accepted "ISIL-free zone", US officials were reluctant to accept a no fly zone.
+After the advancements of ISIL in Iraq, Turkey and the United States negotiated a "safe zone", while the US accepted "ISIL-free zone", US officials were reluctant to accept a no fly zone.

 In 2016 the Prime Minister of the United Kingdom, Theresa May, stated "The scenes we see of the indiscriminate slaughter of innocent civilians are absolutely appalling.
 We want to see an end to that, but there are many questions about a no-fly zone that need to be looked at: Who is it there to protect?
 Would it lead to [President Bashar al-]Assad bombing people in the expectation that they would then move to that zone?
 Who would enforce that safe area?"

 Damascus rejected Turkey's proposed safe zone and also blamed the Syrian Kurds.
 Stating "Syria’s Kurds who have accepted to become a tool in this aggressive US-Turkish project bear a historical responsibility."